-John Colin Toline, age 64, of Forest Park, Illinois passed away on Friday February 28, 2020.
-A Celebration of Life has been postponed and will occur at a later date, at Woodlawn Funeral Home, 7750 West Cermak Road, Forest Park, IL 60130.
+John Colin Toline, 64, passed away on Friday, February 28, 2020, in Forest Park, IL.
+A Celebration of Life is scheduled for Saturday October 9, 2021 from 2pm to 4p.m. at Woodlawn Funeral Home, 7750 West Cermak Road, Forest Park, IL 60130.
 Fond memories and expressions of sympathy may be shared at www.woodlawnchicago.com.

 Colin was born in Biloxi, Mississippi on March 2, 1955, to John Algot Toline and Kera Bertrand Toline Rogers (nee’ Laney then Toline Rogers).
 His family later moved to Moline, Illinois.
 He spent his childhood in an idyllic neighborhood filled with families, activities, and nature.
 Colin was a gifted artist and musician, excelling in both at an early age.
 He was an artist for the high school creative arts magazine, Kaleidoscript .
 He was active in the Moline Boys Choir, and at a young age played both piano and guitar.
 He later expanded his skills to numerous musical instruments.